SHAREHOLDER ALERT: Levi & Korsinsky Notifies Biovie Inc.(BIVI) Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Feb.
-05, 2024 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in BioVie Inc. ("BioVie" or the "Company") (NASDAQ: BIVI) of a class action securities lawsuit.
+(MENAFN- PR Newswire) NEW YORK, Feb.
+6, 2024 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in BioVie Inc. ("BioVie" or the "Company") (NASDAQ: BIVI ) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of BioVie investors who were adversely affected by alleged securities fraud between August 5, 2021 and November 29, 2023.
 Follow the link below to get more information and be contacted by a member of our team: